SDS322E-2025Fall/Project2/README.md

 Furthermore, if you decided to make a change to your project after completing the preliminary report, that is okay.

 The preliminary report will be submitted as a PDF in Gradescope.
+The due date is 11/20/2025 11:59PM.

 ## Final Report